ANSH3LL/plugin_movie/README.md

 - The `MovieLoop` object might not work very well with really short videos (e.g: videos under 10 seconds long)
 - Underpowered devices might experience frame drops, audio stutters and audio/video desynchronization issues
 - The plugin is susceptible to all limitations of the theoraplay library.
 As a result, the only valid pixel format is `TH_PF_420`.
 This, however, shouldn't be an issue for most use-cases
-- If you pause/unpause the video too many times in a row, audio and video might start to go out of sync
 - It is recommended to remove all other `enterFrame` event listeners before video playback to ensure smooth playback
 - It is recommended to wait around half a second after initializing any of the movie objects to allow for buffering of frames